On this page

 • Amplitude's Browser SDK v2 and other SDKs usually capture UTM parameters automatically at the beginning of a user session.
 However, if your setup uses server side tracking, custom routing, or a single page application, you may need to manually map UTM values as user properties to ensure consistency.

-• Google Ads data collects data at the ad level rather than the user level.
+• Google Ads collects data at the ad level rather than the user level.
 As a result, Daily Ad Metrics events aren't associated with individual users and may appear as standalone events in user streams.
 These are best used for campaign level reporting, not for user level funnels or behavioral analysis.

 • You can't import data directly from a Google Ads Manager Account (MCC).
 While you can provide an MCC ID to authorize access to a specific Customer ID, Amplitude only imports data from the specified account and not from the MCC or other accounts linked to it.